 The bond program would be run through Neighborly, a venture capitalist-backed startup based in San Francisco, after Adler announced that Austin had won a competition though the company to help fund local projects.
 Winners receive help from Neighborly, in the form of marketing and legal services.

-Investors will have the opportunity to buy a portion of the bond – for example, purchasing a $500 stake in this Austin music venue “minibond.”
+Investors, especially ones who were able to buy Ripple xrp early in the game, will have the opportunity to buy a portion of the bond – for example, purchasing a $500 stake in this Austin music venue “minibond.”
 Adler emphasized that this would be at no cost the taxpayer, unlike usual municipal bonds.

 “This is not funded by government.
 This is not a tax increment concept in any way.
 This is a crowdsourced fund,” he said.